Pro Cloud Server using IIS (Optional)

-To set the bindings through which HTTPS will operate, you need to set the site bindings to include a port and a certificate.
+To set the bindings through which HTTPS will operate, you must include a Port and a certificate in the site bindings.

-- Under 'Connections', select the default web site
+- Under 'Connections', select the 'Default Web Site' option

 - Under 'Actions' click on the 'Bindings' option

-- Click on 'Add' in the Site Bindings window
+- In the Site Bindings window click on 'Add'

 This will open the Add Site Binding window.

 - SSL Certificate: select the certificate created in Setting up a Certificate